RockefellerArchiveCenter/rac_aspace/README.md

 ### Serialize

-Simplify and standardize writing ArchivesSpace data obtained from the data helpers to an external serialization.
-Serialization formats should include CSV, TSV, EAD, and METS.
+Simplify and standardize writing ArchivesSpace data obtained from the data helpers to an external tabular data serialization.
+Serialization formats should include CSV and TSV, and enable setup with column headings and the naming of output files.

-Serializing data from ArchivesSpace enables the repurposing, editing, manipulation, and evaluation of the data.
+Serializing tabular data from ArchivesSpace enables the repurposing, editing, manipulation, and evaluation of the data.

 ### Save in ArchivesSpace